-Assistant Professor of Multimedia Journalism
+Assistant Professor, Multimedia Journalism

 Ph.D. in Journalism/Mass Communication, Indiana University